LIer Tim Melia’s hard work pays off with MLS award

 “Never once did she tell me to think about retiring,” Melia said.
 “She is always there to listen and move.
 If I didn’t have her support, as well as my family, I don’t think I would have had the success that I’ve had.”

-That success started in 2015 as Melia went 11-8-4 in 23 starts, including eight shutouts, and was named the MLS Comeback Player of the Year.
+That success started in 2015 when Melia went 11-8-4 in 23 starts, including eight shutouts, and was named the MLS Comeback Player of the Year.
 This season, he had MLS career-highs in starts (31), wins (12), shutouts (10), saves (91), and minutes (2,759).
-Melia led the best defense in the MLS (29 goals allowed) with a 0.78 goals against average (for goalkeepers with at least 15 regular season appearances), a 78.4 save percentage.
+Melia led the best defense in the MLS (29 goals allowed) with a 0.78 goals against average (for goalkeepers with at least 15 regular-season appearances), a 78.4 save percentage.
 He helped SKC win the Lamar Hunt U.S. Open Cup.

 “This is the culmination of a lot different things that I’ve worked very hard toward,” said Melia, who has a 4-month-old daughter, Rowan.
 “It was never necessarily a goal of mine to win an individual award.
 For me, it’s all about what the team accomplishes.”